Life Insurance for Lidocaine users.

 Or in other words…

-Who are using their Lidoderm to help them treat an Arrhythmia, what you’re generally going to find is that a life insurance underwriter is going to need to go into a lot of detail about your particular Arrhythmia prior to making any kind of decision about the outcome of your life insurance application because the truth is, simply having been diagnosed with an Arrhythmia isn’t going to tell us all that much and with just that information all we can tell you for sure is that some folks may be able to qualify for a Preferred rate while others may discover that they are no longer eligible for a traditional life insurance policy!
+Who are using their Lidoderm to help them treat an Arrhythmia, what you’re generally going to find is that a life insurance underwriter is going to need to go into a lot of detail about your particular Arrhythmia before making any kind of decision about the outcome of your life insurance application.
+Because the truth is, simply having been diagnosed with an Arrhythmia isn’t going to tell us all that much.
+With just that information, we can tell you that some folks may be able to qualify for a Preferred rate.
+In contrast, others may discover that they are no longer eligible for a traditional life insurance policy!

 The good news is…

-Which brings us to the last topic that we wanted to discuss which is…
+This brings us to the last topic that we wanted to discuss, which is…

 What can I do to help ensure that I get the “best life insurance” for me?